Worried about someone's mental health

 - GP notes are confidential.
 This means the doctor can’t share information with anyone else unless they agree to it.
 The GP may have to share information with others if they feel someone is at risk of harming themselves.

-You can write to your relative’s GP if you know who they are.
+You can write to an individual’s GP if you know who they are.
 Explain your concerns clearly.
 Keep to the facts and give examples.
 There are some examples below.

 • My daughter has left college because she believes all the staff are talking about her.
 She has stopped talking to all her friends.
 She won’t turn her phone on because she thinks that people can watch her through her phone.